 Our goal is to encourage well-rounded development of our youth from the cradle to career.
-Starting from toddler age with our Dr. Emerson Julian Daycare Center and Our House Early Head Start, we want to encourage school readiness, especially in the areas of reading, math and social development.
+Starting from toddler age with our, Our House Early Head Start, we want to encourage school readiness, especially in the areas of reading, math and social development.

 We continue to encourage and support our elementary and middle school youth to succeed in school by providing homework assistance and after school programming through our partnership with the Boys & Girls Club.
 For youth who are college bound, we offer the opportunity to apply for our Rising Star Scholarship.
 In 2019, we celebrate our 10th year offering the Rising Star Scholarship.

 Youth spending their time unemployed or at a job that does not provide any growth and exposure is not the goal of HABC.
 Our goal as an agency is to engage youth through collaborative partnerships and resources.
 We offer our young people opportunities to experience work in public and private sectors.
 We believe real world experiences build character and responsibility.
 Our intention is to help youth gain skills and educational opportunities to prepare for a successful future!

 The Office of Resident Services coordinates resources and support services for our Seniors.
 We currently provide support through our Congregate Housing initiative, and service coordination efforts to our seniors.
 By providing this service, we are able to offer assistance needed to our Seniors so that they can continue living independently.